 Research shows that there are lots of ways to maintain a healthy diet while enjoying each and every meal.
 By learning what your body needs and how to keep your blood sugar levels under control, you can help prevent the complications of diabetes without feeling deprived at the dinner table.

 What you eat affects the amount of glucose (sugar) in your blood.
 When you have diabetes, your body either doesn't make enough of the hormone (insulin) that helps keep blood sugar in check or can't use it as well as it should.
 Because of this, your body can wind up with too much glucose, which leads to health problems.

 One of the most common health problems people with diabetes face is heart disease.
 Adults with diabetes are nearly twice as likely to die from heart disease or stroke as people without diabetes.
 Today, managing diabetes is just as much about managing your risk of developing heart troubles—or preventing problems if you already have heart disease.

 Proper nutrition and healthy eating can help.
 Think of your food as a central part of your routine to keep your body running well, just like any medications you take.
 The pillars of diabetes care include:

-A: Excess calories, fat and sugar cause dangerous spikes in blood sugar.
-Over time, complications develop including heart disease, blindness, kidney failure and nerve problems.
+Over time, complications may develop including heart disease, blindness, kidney failure and nerve problems.

 Gone are the days of the one-size-fits-all, very restrictive "diabetes diet," which focused on avoiding sugars altogether.
 Today, health care professionals recommend finding a healthy eating plan that fits your life.